U.S. import prices rise, but trend remains muted

 The report was originally scheduled for release on October 10 but was delayed after the federal government was partially shut down because of a fight over the budget.
 The 16-day shutdown ended last Wednesday.

-The general lack of imported inflation pressures against the backdrop of weak global demand and commodity prices should help the Federal Reserve to maintain its monthly bond purchasing program into early next year as it tries to nurse a lackluster economy back to health.
+The general lack of imported inflation pressures against the backdrop of weak global demand should help the Federal Reserve to maintain its monthly bond purchasing program into early next year as it tries to nurse a lackluster economy back to health.

 Domestic inflation is also muted and will likely stay that way for a while as demand remains tepid.

-Elsewhere, imported capital goods prices were unchanged from August, as were prices for motor vehicles.
+Elsewhere, imported capital goods prices were flat, as were prices for motor vehicles.
 Automobile prices fell 1.2 percent from a year ago, the largest year-over-year decline since records began in June 1981.

-The Labor Department report also showed export prices rose in September for the first time in seven months, posting a 0.3 percent gain.
-Export prices had dropped 0.5 percent in August.

-Export prices were lifted by agricultural goods, where prices rose 0.7 percent after steep declines the prior month.
-While agricultural export prices rose last month, they fell 6.3 percent from a year-ago.
-That was the largest year-over-year decline since October 2009.

 (Reporting by Lucia Mutikani; Editing by Andrea Ricci)